Population of Canada by province and territory

+Population at last census

 Population growth rate

 Current provinces and territories population growth rate are based on the Statistics Canada 2021 Census of Population.

 Demographic evolution

 Historical population

 The population of Canada increased every year since Confederation in 1867.
 The first national census of the country was taken in 1871, and it covered the four provinces which were part of Canada at the time.
 It recorded a population of 1,620,851 in Ontario, 1,191,516 in Quebec, 387,800 in Nova Scotia and 285,594 in New Brunswick The population of each of these provinces continued to grow every year uninterrupted.
 However, their growth was slow in the late 19th century because there were few economic opportunities.
-As a result, many Canadians opted to emigrate in the United States for work.
+As a result, many Canadians opted to emigrate to the United States for work.